astronomer/docs/astro/cli/authenticate-to-clouds.md

     ```

 7. In the Airflow UI, unpause your DAG and click **Play** to trigger a DAG run.
 8. View logs for your DAG run.
 If the connection was successful, your masked secrets appear in your logs.
-See [Airflow logging](https://www.astronomer.io/docs/learn/logging).
+See [Apache Airflow® logging](https://www.astronomer.io/docs/learn/logging).

 </TabItem>
 </Tabs>